Print-ready cheat sheet

 Glossary

-Terms that appear across the prompts and dbt Wizard responses.
+Terms used in the prompts and dbt Wizard responses.

 dbt_show

-The dbt Wizard tool that runs a compiled model's SQL and returns a sample of rows.
-Does not materialize anything in the warehouse.
-Use this to preview output before committing to a build.
+Runs a compiled model's SQL and returns a sample of rows.
+Does not materialize.

 dbt_compile

-Renders a model's Jinja and ref() calls into the exact SQL that would be sent to the warehouse, without executing it.
-Catches reference errors, missing columns, and contract violations before any data is touched.
+Renders Jinja and ref() calls into the SQL that would be sent to the warehouse, without executing it.
+Catches reference errors, missing columns, and contract violations.

 lineage